mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The following arguments are supported:

 - ``thread``: Required string.
-Thread entity that should be stopped and waited for.
+Thread entity that should be stopped and awaited for completion.

 An example of this operation follows::